jdhagood/gtl/content/_index.markdown

     <img class="icon" src="/img/icons/mandelbrot.jpg" alt="img">
     <div class="content">
         <h2>Lecture 3: <a href="recursion">Recursion</a></h2>
-        <p class="description">A more intensive study of functions in the enviroment diagram and recursion.
-An introduction to recursion, when to use it, and some cool applications!</p>
+        <p class="description"> An introduction to recursion, when to use it, and some cool applications!</p>
         <p>
             No pset to download :)
         </p>